aipowerorg/aipowerorg.github.io/docs/Automate/automate.md

 1. Click the **Add New Task** button.
 2. Choose a **Category** for your task (e.g., Create New Content, Knowledge Base).
 3. Choose a specific **Task Type** within that category.
+4. Set the **Frequency** for how often the task should run.
+You can choose a standard interval (e.g., Daily, Hourly) or select **One-time** to have the task run once and then automatically pause itself upon completion.
-4. Follow the steps in the wizard to configure your task's settings.
+5. Follow the steps in the wizard to configure your task's settings.

 <img src={addnew} />